 This may be due to the hydrolysis of konjac gum in an alkaline environment thus affecting the final gel strength.

 5.The Effects of Adding Acid at Different Temperatures on Gel Strength

 The higher the temperature when adding acid, the weaker the gel strength.

-This phenomenon is in accordance with the Arrhenius formula, where acid catalyzes the degradation of carrageenan, and the reaction rate increases with the increase of temperature.
+This phenomenon is in accordance with the Arrhenius formula, where acid catalyzes the degradation of carrageenan and the reaction rate increases with the increase in temperature.
 The strength values were more stable when the acid was added at 80-60°C. The gel strength decreased when the acid was added at 60-50°C.

 This may be due to the fact that at lower temperatures, by its approach to the gel temperature range, the double helix tends to occur, and the addition of H+ greatly interferes with the ability of K+ to form H-bonds with the negative charge of carrageenan sulfate, forming a more relaxed three-dimensional network and therefore a lower strength measured macroscopically.